dssimmons-codes/AMDAT/README.md

 ##### processors

+Currently a placeholder command which does nothing, as AMDAT does not currently support multithreading.

 _processors \<N\>_

 Sets the number of processing cores to be used in multithreaded analysis methods to \<N\>, where 0 \< N ≤ MAXTHREADS, where MAXTHREADS is the number given by the –n flag when executing AMDAT (default 1).

 ##### for